wangxiaojiani/learngitone/readme.txt

 Git is a distributed version control system.
-Git is free software disturbute under the GPL.
+Git is free software disturbute under the GPL
+Git is a mutabke index called stage.